-One arm and both legs were tied to the pole…but in the absence of the other arm, the guys had tied the remains of the VC’s shirt to the pole to balance the load.
-A third One Section man carried an AK47 along with his own SLR.
+One arm and both legs were tied to the pole…but in the absence of the other arm, the guys had tied the long, black hair to the pole to balance the load.

-The load on the pole looked heavy …and two, 7.62mm SLR rounds (one a tracer) had made a complete mess of his body.
+Yes…long black hair…it was a woman…and two, 7.62mm SLR rounds (one a tracer) had made a complete mess of her body.

 I stared at my first battlefield wounds…none of the dozens of similar sights to come in the next few months would had this effect on me.